m-Py/minDiff/README.md

 ````

-When the function is executed, we receive a warning: missing values were found in the column "Age" of the survey data set.
-The function still tries to equalize the age of students between groups.

 The returned data.frame `equal` is be a shuffled version of the data.frame `survey`, which has one additional column: newSet -- this is the group assignment variable that we were looking for.

 Let's have a look at this: